wejesuss/s1cket/README.md

 - Celebrate

 ## :school_satchel: How to Use
-First you need an API_KEY to use the Alpha Vantage's API that this repostory rely, you can get your api_key [here](https://www.alphavantage.co/)
+First you need an API_KEY to use the Alpha Vantage's API that this repository rely, you can get your api_key [here](https://www.alphavantage.co/)

 After this, do that (I suppose you have [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed)